Topological limits to parallel processing capability of network architectures: Computation of the MIS of the dependency graph

+where $\partial_r$ is the neighbourhood of node $r$ in G, corresponding to the set of variable nodes that are involved in factor $r$.
+Hence, a solution is then given by configuration of $n_i$ values that satisfy the condition above.

-Note that all the results are defined in thermodynamic limit $N\to\infty$.\\ It is possible to write analytical expressions for the expected MIS density, which are exact in certain regimes (as defined by a ration between the average factor and variable nodes degrees, effectively amounting to local tree-likeness of the factor graph) and in the Replica Symmetry solution are given by \cite{Lucibello:2014ga}:
+It is possible to write analytical expressions for the expected MIS density, $\rho({n_i}) = \frac{1}{N} \sum_{i\in V} n_i $, where $N = |V|$.
+These expressions are exact in the sparse regime, effectively amounting to local tree-likeness of the factor graph.
+The expressions for Replica Symmetry solution are \cite{Lucibello:2014ga}: